 - Changes in bowel and bladder function

 - An infection can potentially develop around the skin next to the epidural site.
-It normally does not spread.
-Antibiotics would be administered or, in more serious cases, emergency surgery.
+It usually does not spread.
+Antibiotics would be administered or, in more severe cases, emergency surgery.

 - Fever the night of injection

 - Back pain may occasionally occur if many attempts are required to insert an epidural.
 The resulting tissue irritation can cause pain around the insertion site for a few days.

 - Severe arthritis of the hips (avascular necrosis)

 - While extremely rare, nerve damage can occur from direct trauma from the needle, the epidural tube, or an infection or bleeding.
 This can cause loss of feeling or movement in parts of the lower body.
 The most common symptoms are numbness, tingling, or weakness around the injection site that persists after an epidural has worn off.
 This usually gets better after a few days or weeks but can sometimes take months.